-The plot concerns two Serbian rapscallions, Marko and Blacky, who run guns through Belgrade to fight the occupying Nazis, but seem more interested in spending their profits on debauchery.
-When a love triangle threatens their friendship, however, the slippery Marko hatches a plot that tricks Blacky and a large portion of their friends into hiding in a large underground bunker for years, long after the war has ended, while Marko maintains a charade that they are still fighting Nazis above ground.
+The plot concerns two Serbian rapscallions, Marko and Blacky, who run guns through Belgrade to fight the occupying Nazis but seem more interested in spending their profits on debauchery.
+When a love triangle threatens their friendship, however, the slippery Marko hatches a plot that tricks Blacky and a large portion of their friends into hiding in a large underground bunker for years, long after the war has ended.
+Meanwhile, Marko maintains a charade that they are still fighting Nazis above ground.

 - Anti-Villain: Marko and Natalija do terrible things, but we sympathize with them because they do it in misguided love for each other.

 - The film being made of Marko's falsified story of Blacky's Heroic Sacrifice includes some terrible acting, most notably the waves of Nazi soldiers who throw themselves to the ground (sometimes belatedly) whenever a prop gun is pointed in their direction.